antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Key Learnings

-By completing this chapter, I have learned how to:
+- Microsoft Intune provides cloud-based endpoint management for Windows, macOS, Android and iOS devices.
+- Microsoft Intune integrates directly with Microsoft Entra ID and Microsoft 365.
+- Microsoft Intune requires an appropriate licence before devices can be enrolled and managed.

-- Activate Microsoft Intune Plan 1 Trial.
+- Microsoft Intune Plan 1 provides the core endpoint management features required for this laboratory.
-- Reuse an existing Microsoft 365 tenant.
+- A Microsoft Intune trial can be added to an existing Microsoft 365 tenant.
-- Verify a Microsoft Intune subscription.
+- The Microsoft Intune Admin Center becomes available once the trial has been successfully provisioned.
-- Access the Microsoft Intune Admin Center.
+- The Microsoft Intune Admin Center is the primary portal used to manage organisational devices.
-- Prepare an environment for endpoint management.

-This chapter has provided me with a solid foundation for the practical Microsoft Intune administration tasks covered throughout the remainder of this repository.

 ---

-# Skills Developed
+# Skills Demonstrated

-Throughout this chapter, I developed practical experience in:

-- Understanding the purpose of Microsoft Intune.
+- Microsoft Intune fundamentals
-- Activating Microsoft Intune Plan 1 Trial.
+- Microsoft 365 administration
-- Managing Microsoft Intune licensing.
+- Microsoft Entra ID integration
+- Licensing administration
-- Accessing the Microsoft Intune Admin Center.
+- Microsoft cloud administration
-- Preparing a cloud-based endpoint management laboratory.
-- Producing technical documentation using Markdown.
+- Technical documentation using GitHub and Markdown
 ---

 # Chapter Summary